marhan/zeppelin-notebook-samples/README.md

 # Zeppelin sample Notebook (Work in progress)

-Apache Zeppelin sample Notebooks for different use cases and external systems.
+Apache Zeppelin sample Notebooks for several use cases and connections to different external systems.

-This repository is used in a Docker based Zeppelin instance, hosted in [another Git repository](https://github.com/marhan/docker-zeppelin).
+This repository can be used by any Zeppelin.
+A sample Zeppelin Setup with Docker is hosted at the following [Git repository](https://github.com/marhan/docker-zeppelin-tutorial).

 ### TODO